Looking for the best things to do on Magnetic Island for your upcoming trip? This is the only guide you need!

 I have put together a separate guide that has everything you need to know about the Ferry including prices, timetables, and terminal locations to help you plan your trip ahead of time.

-Once you’ve made it to paradise and want to start ticking off your list of things to do in Magnetic Island, you have multiple options on how to get around the island’s 40 kilometers of roads, including multiple 4×4 tracks waiting for you to have some fun on.
+Once you’ve made it to paradise and want to start ticking off your list of things to do in Magnetic Island, you have multiple options for getting around the island’s 40 kilometers of roads, including multiple 4×4 tracks waiting for you to have some fun on.

-The first option you have is to bring your own vehicle with you on the ferry.
+The first option is to bring your vehicle with you on the ferry.
 If you come for a couple of days or even weeks, this is definitely the cheapest option.

 You can bring your own bike on the ferry free of charge.
 Just keep in mind there are lots of hills on the island, so I wouldn’t recommend this during the summer months.

-30 Awesome Things To Do On Magnetic Island
+35 BEST Things To Do In Magnetic Island

 Now that you know a little about Maggie Island, how to get here, and the best time to visit, it’s time to get to the fun stuff!

-So, without further ado, here is a complete list of 30 Awesome Things To Do On Magnetic Island during your visit.
+So, without further ado, here is a complete list of 35 BEST Things To Do On Magnetic Island during your visit.

 Chill Out At Geoffrey Bay

-To kick things off on this list of awesome things to do is the beautiful Geoffrey Bay!
+Let’s kick things off on this list of what to do in Magnetic Island with the beautiful Geoffrey Bay!

 Featuring a sweeping golden sands beach with a number of small shops and the well-known Arcadia Pub located along its stunning shoreline.